llpeterson/internetworking/impl.md

 within their datacenters and across the backbone networks that interconnect their datacenters.

-A consequence of this design that isn’t immediately obvious is that a logically centralized control plane doesn’t just manage a network of physical (hardware) switches that interconnects physical servers, but it also manages a network of virtual (software) switches that interconnect virtual servers (e.g., Virtual Machines and containers).
+One consequence of this design that isn’t immediately obvious is that a logically centralized control plane doesn’t just manage a network of physical (hardware) switches that interconnects physical servers, but it also manages a network of virtual (software) switches that interconnect virtual servers (e.g., Virtual Machines and containers).
 If you’re counting “switch ports” (a good measure of all the devices connected to your network) then the number of virtual ports in the Internet rocketed past the number of physical ports in 2012.

 <figure class="line">
 	<a id="sdn"></a>